ranceltheauthor/ranceltheauthor.github.io/index.md

 # Coming soon...

 I'm working on my next novel, *Bread and Circuses* (working title).
 This novel investigates a handful of mental health disorders.
 It explores how a cult mindset can factor into such conditions.
-By and large, this new territory for me, well outside my comfort zone.
+By and large, this is new territory for me, well outside my comfort zone.
 If you have any thoughts, experience, or ideas on this, please reach out and let me know.

 # Contact me